mig-bel676/SeleniumWebDriver-Practice/README.md

-Using Selenium Web Driver to automate the clicks and other features of the website game CookieClicker
+Practicing using Selenium Web Driver functions to create bots that clicks and inputs user information into online forms automatically